 Build a reliable, growing income stream by making regular investments in high-quality, dividend-paying companies.

-The secondary goal is to build a portfolio that will experience good total return, much of which will occur organically because of the excellent companies owned.
+The secondary goal is to build a portfolio that will experience solid total return, much of which will occur organically because of the excellent businesses within.

 Build a portfolio that will produce at least $5,000 in annual dividends within 7 years of the IBP’s inception.